BreeDurbin/cyrus/README.md

 A combat and world tracker for ttrpgs.

-Track initiative easy, create encounters before you session so you can jsut add them to the combat and have all your monsters roll initiative automatically.
+Track initiative easy, create encounters before you session so you can just add them to the combat and have all your monsters roll initiative automatically.
+Add new monsters/players to the combat witha  single button.
+Handle delayed actions in combat by dragging and dropping.
 Initiative sorts itself.

 Dependencies:
 ```